mekorhabracha/mekorhabracha.github.io/contribute/kiddush.md

 #Sponsor Kiddush

-Sponsoring kiddush is a great way to honor or remember friends and family, as well as to commemorate life cycle events.
+Sponsoring kiddush is a wonderful way to honor or remember friends and family, as well as to commemorate life cycle events.

 The cost of a standard kiddush is $150 for Mekor members and $200 for non-members.
 This typically includes cholent, sweet and savory snacks, and drinks.
 By request, this may also include a celebratory cake.